hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. If the voting threshold is met by at least 1/2 consensus weight voting yes:
    1. add the target roster hash to the` `votingClosed` set.
    2. Non-Dynamic Address Book Semantics
-      1. Do nothing here, rely on the startup logic to rotate the candidate roster to the active roster.
+      1. if `keyActiveRoster` is false, do nothing here, rely on the startup logic to rotate the candidate roster to the active roster.
+      2. if `keyActiveRoster` is true, adopt the ledger id in the state.
+         - Since this computation is not on the transaction handling thread, adoption of the ledger id must be scheduled for the `TssStateManager` to handle on the next round.
    3. **(NOT IMPLEMENTED in this proposal)**: Full Dynamic Address Book Semantics
       1. Rotate the candidate roster to the active roster and schedule the roster for adoption with the platform a safe number of rounds into the future.